-President Donald Trump wants people to know he’s not happy with the Fed.
+President Donald Trump wants people to know he’s not happy with the Fed – or its chairman, Jerome “Jay” Powell.

-Trump a number of times has expressed disappointment with the Federal Reserve’s raising rates, most recently in an interview with The Wall Street Journal.
-Trump specifically criticized Jerome Powell, the Fed’s chairman.
+Trump a number of times has expressed disappointment with the Federal Reserve’s raising rates, most recently in an interview with The Washington Post.
+This time, however, Trump specifically stated his dissatisfaction with Powell, whom he hand-picked.

 Powell and the rest of the Federal Open Market Committee will likely raise rates a fourth time this year at the Fed’s December meeting.
 Trump’s remarks raise the issue of the Federal Reserve’s independence and what that means to interest rates and economic activity.